Since April of 2017, we have made major changes to the range. The pictures below illustrate some of the projects we have

 Lower pistol ranges

 The lower pistol ranges got rebuilt this year.
 New overhead structures and gravel surfaces.
 I made these two ranges paper only as we have all the steel now located in one range.
 You can shoot from 0 to 15 yards on these ranges.

 Needed a place with AC and heat for teaching classes.
-Found a used birmingham school system classroom on craigslist and had it drug here.
+Found a used Birmingham school system classroom on craigslist and had it drug here.
 I ran power and water to it and added steps, porches, and a covered area.
 This classroom serves its purpose and is used several times a week by law enforcement, private security trainers, and private instructors.
 It is available for use by any certified instructor wanting a place to hold classes.
 It is also available for events.